- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

-1. You should be a salaried employee.
+- 1. You should be a salaried employee.
 The tax benefits related to HRA are available only to salaried individuals.
 A self-employed person cannot take advantage of this exemption.

-2. Receive HRA as a part of your salary package/CTC.
-The CTC or salary package consists of various components like basic salary, allowances, perquisites, etc. To take advantage of this exemption, you must ensure that HRA is included in your CTC.
+- 2. Receive HRA as a part of your salary package/CTC.
+The CTC or salary package includes basic salary, allowances, perquisites, etc. You must ensure that HRA is included in your CTC to take advantage of this exemption.

 Got further queries?
 Contact Tax2win for expert assistance.

-Even if the declarations have not been made to the employer, still you can claim the HRA exemption while filing the income tax return.
+Even if the declarations have not been made to the employer, you can still claim the HRA exemption while filing the income tax return.

-6. HRA exemption is allowed under old regime only- The employee should opt for old regime to take the benefit of HRA exemption.
+6. HRA exemption is allowed under the old regime only- The employee should opt for old regime to take the benefit of HRA exemption.

 Experts’ advice to consider these points in the salary structure to avail maximum tax benefit.
 You can also use our free HRA calculator tool to compute the HRA exemption amount on your salary.
 The HRA tax exemption can be calculated either

-• Annually or
+- Annually or